 Upon receipt of a properly filed Form I–829, your conditional permanent resident status is extended automatically, if necessary, until such time as the director has adjudicated the petition.
 Be sure to carry your USCIS I-829 receipt notice and your conditional green card at all times.

 Under the regulations, if you are approved for the EB-5 immigrant visa, you receive a “conditional” green card valid for two years only.
 A “permanent” green card can be renewed every 10 years.
 Otherwise, both cards offer the same rights and privileges.

-You as the investor, your spouse, and any unmarried children under the age of 21 at the time of the I-526 petition receive a green card.
+You as the investor, your spouse, and any unmarried children under the age of 21 receive a green card.
 Adopted children may also be included in the family.